Last Updated on

-Miljković and Rijavec ‘s study found sex differences in a sample of college students.
+Miljković and Rijavec’s study found sex differences in a sample of college students.
 Men not only scored higher in creativity, but also leadership, self-control, and zest.
-These findings seem to be congruent with gender stereotypes, as the study by Ovejero and Cardenal in Spain showed that men did not equate typical masculine strengths with love, forgiveness, love of learning, and so on.
+These findings are congruent with gender stereotypes, as the study by Ovejero and Cardenal in Spain showed that men did not equate typical masculine strengths with love, forgiveness, love of learning, and so on.

 In a Croatian sample, Brdar and colleagues found that men viewed cognitive strengths as a greater predictor for life satisfaction.
 Men saw strengths such as teamwork, kindness, perspective, and courage to be a stronger connection to life satisfaction than other strengths.
 There is an important limitation to this sample population, as most of the participants were women.

 While there are differences in character strengths between men and women, there are many that they share.
 Both genders saw gratitude, hope, and zest as being related to higher life satisfaction, as well as the tendency to live in accordance with the strengths that are valued in their particular culture.

 Studies confirm that there is a duality between genders, but only when both genders identify strongly with gender stereotypes.
 It makes one wonder if men and women are inherently born with certain strengths, or if the cultural influence of certain traits prioritizes different traits based on gender norms.

 Peterson and Seligman’s, Character Strengths in Action handbook (2004) theorized that it is not common for some young children to demonstrate gratitude, open-mindedness, authenticity, and forgiveness.